helenamin/Employee-Database/README.md

 This is a research project on employees of a corporation from the 1980s and 1990s.
 All that remain of the database of employees from that period are six CSV files.

 In this Project, I've design the tables to hold data in the CSVs, import the CSVs into a SQL database, and answer some questions about the data.
-In other words, you will perform:

 #### Data Modeling